learn-co-students/OO-FlatironMifflin-seattle-web-080519/README.md

 ---
 ## Domain Modeling
 First step to this problem is to consider your domain.
 At Flatiron Mifflin, an `Employee` can only work in one department and a `Manager` oversees only one department.
-There are often many `Employee`s working for one `Manager` because if there are two `Managers` to "microgement" one employee, the employee might become "aggressive", "hostile" or "difficult."
+There are often many `Employee`s working for one `Manager` because if there are two `Managers` to "micromanage" one employee, the employee might become "aggressive", "hostile" or "difficult."

 Here are some questions to consider:
 - What are your models?